pavel-grigorev/spring-icomponent/README.md

 }
 ```

 There can only be one default method handler in the application.
-Having multiple default method handlers leads to `NoUniqueBeanDefinitionException`.

 ## Implementing `MehodHandlerResolver`

 Method handler resolvers is a more general way to map methods to actual method handlers.
 All options described above are implemented as method handler resolvers.

 Method handler resolver is a bean implementing `MehodHandlerResolver`.
-For given method metadata it should return a `MethodHandler` object or `null`.
+For a given method metadata it should return a `MethodHandler` object or `null`.

 Multiple method handler resolvers may be defined in the application, each being responsible for a specific type of method handler.